-As a young leader rising the corporate ladder, you are trying to juggle many challenges.
+As an emerging leader rising the corporate ladder, you are juggling many challenges.
 You have your daily responsibilities.
 Annual goals.
 A demanding boss.
 Challenging team dynamics and office interactions.
 At the same time, you need to nail a crucial executive presentation.
 What and how you present, what you don’t say, and when you say it can all impact your reputation as a leader.
 It can hinder or boost your rise in leadership.

 I have seen both examples in my career.
 Good communication helped turn around a faltering team with difficult naysayers.
 The same team later asked to be led on another project.
 See, good leadership communication builds trust, motivates, increases collaboration, among other benefits.

 Bad communication, on the other hand, can hinder a leader’s career.
 A simple lack of communication can create mistrust and erode a great team.
 As a Communication Coach, I saw the successful and disastrous executive presentations.
 When the stakes are high, don’t leave your success to chance – especially in today’s competitive labor market.

 I understand your challenges.
 For nearly a decade, I worked as a Management Consultant.
 I presented to executives regularly.
 That role also allowed me to help startups prepare for investor pitches.
 I later left consulting and joined a global IT firm.
 I was responsible for several business units in Asia, North, and South America.
 Regardless of the business challenges, communication was key to success.
 Communication is more crucial to leadership and influence than presenting facts and figures.

 Thriving leaders have one thing in common: they understand the power of communication.
 Executives who communicate well thrive even in tough times!